Research Training Fellowships 2027 Call For Proposals

 - general appeals from other charities.
 Applications would normally come directly from research teams and projects need to be passed through our scientific peer review system

-- applicants based in core funded units can apply but need to demonstrate added value.
+- applicants based in core funded units can apply but need to demonstrate added value

 What we expect in proposals

 Supervisors should have discussed the basis of the application with the applicant thoroughly to ensure that a sensible programme of training is pursued and to advise on additional experience which may be needed.
+It should be clear the proposed fellow has played a significant role in the design of the project and the project is a discrete piece of research that will be driven by the fellow.

 Applicants should provide evidence that they will be given guidance/training in appropriate research techniques and methodology (which may include experimental design, statistics, computing, writing scientific papers/grant applications).
 The plan should be ambitious but realistic for the time and skill level.